Had an issue with Spotify? Get a real response.

 - Twitter: usually same-day.

-- No dedicated case manager, but agents see your history.
+- There is no dedicated case manager, but agents can see your history.

 - Save your case number (from email/chat).